Forex lesson #6. Part 4. Interest rates and negative rollover

 I’ve seen and you’ll see Forex brokers, who don’t care about those interest rate rules.

 What would be better than making all Forex rollover interest negative?
+Right?

 Every trader may easily find what currency pairs should have a positive interest.